mohammedbilalns/keywords/js.md

-instanceof
-concat
-flatmap
-groupBy
 aliases
 parallalism vs concurrency
 short circuit evaluation
 fromEntries
 Illegal shadowing
-get and set methods in object and convert object into set and set into object unary binary and terinary operators nullish assigning operator
+get and set methods in object and unary binary and terinary operators nullish assigning operator isArray

 ## Practical Questions

 - find second largest of an array using reduce
 - sort an array using reduce
+- convert object into set and set into object